Inland Folk with Dan Maher

-Folk musician Maher shares the music of local and national folk artists on his program, from KWSU in Pullman, Wash.
+The celebrated folk musician shares the music of local and national folk artists on his program, from Northwest Public Radio in Pullman, WA.

 Inland Folk has been rolling down the folk music road for two decades.
 Dan actually began volunteering for KPBX in 1982, as one of the hosts of Survey of North American Folk Music.
 When the program ended in 1983, Dan received his own hour-long program to explore contemporary folk, mainly from the Inland Northwest.
 The only obstacle was the bus commute from Pullman to Spokane.

 "I hauled 20 to 30 records up from Pullman, and (former news and Jazz host) Joe Zupan and I would sit down and record two or three shows at once," Dan remembers.

 When Pullman got its own public radio station, Dan began recording Inland Folk there, with the understanding that KPBX would also broadcast the program.
 The show expanded to two hours in 1987.